-More from ALM
+More From ALM

 With this subscription you will receive unlimited access to high quality, online, on-demand premium content from well-respected faculty in the legal industry.
 This is perfect for attorneys licensed in multiple jurisdictions or for attorneys that have fulfilled their CLE requirement but need to access resourceful information for their practice areas.

-Our Team Account subscription service are for legal teams of four or more attorneys.
+Our Team Account subscription service is for legal teams of four or more attorneys.
 Each attorney is granted unlimited access to high quality, on-demand premium content from well-respected faculty in the legal industry along with administrative access to easily manage CLE for the entire team.

 Gain access to some of the most knowledgeable and experienced attorneys with our 2 bundle options!
 Our Compliance bundles are curated by CLE Counselors and include current legal topics and challenges within the industry.
 Our second option allows you to build your bundle and strategically select the content that pertains to your needs.
-Both option are priced the same.
+Both options are priced the same.

 Dynamically explore and compare data on law firms, companies, individual lawyers, and industry trends.

-Legal Compass includes access to our exclusive industry reports, combining the unmatched expertise of our analyst team with ALM’s deep bench of proprietary information to provide insights that can’t be found anywhere else.
+Law.com Compass includes access to our exclusive industry reports, combining the unmatched expertise of our analyst team with ALM’s deep bench of proprietary information to provide insights that can’t be found anywhere else.

-Legal Compass delivers you the full scope of information, from the rankings of the Am Law 200 and NLJ 500 to intricate details and comparisons of firms’ financials, staffing, clients, news and events.
+Law.com Compass delivers you the full scope of information, from the rankings of the Am Law 200 and NLJ 500 to intricate details and comparisons of firms’ financials, staffing, clients, news and events.